take the spade from my hands (and fill in the holes you've made)

 Bail Organa was dying.

 He could no longer deny it.
 He fought bitterly against his illness, but he couldn't hold on.
 By the Maker, he was tired.
 His body ached.
 He didn't want to die.
 He wasn't ready to die.
+While he longed to meet Breha's spirit again, he had so much left to do.
 He didn't- he couldn't leave his little girl!

-Granted, his Leia was eighteen and a senator to boot, but she would be all alone in the world.
+Granted, their Leia was eighteen and a senator and spy to boot, but she would be all alone in the galaxy.

 He was dying.

-"How are you feeling, Daddy?" she asked, placing the glass on his end table.
+"How are you feeling, Papa?" she asked, placing the glass on his end table.

 "I-I am comfortable, Lelila" he said, using her childhood nickname.
 He saw her swallow, but smile at him, eyes shining.
 He grabbed her hand and held it to his face, eyes closed.
 "Oh, my girl, I love you so much."

-"We were so lucky to have you" said Bail.
+"We were so lucky to have you," Bail said.
 "You're mother and I always wanted a daughter.
 We were blessed with you.
 For us you were- are a joy and a comfort."
 He paused.
 "Your birth mother was a good friend.
 You helped ease the pain of her passing.
 I-I just wish I knew how to ease yours."

 "Leia," he said, softly, but with authority, silencing her.
-"I am dying, my dear."
+"I am dying, my darling."

-Tears spilled down her cheek.
+Tears fell down her cheek.
+Oh, his brave, strong girl.
 "B-but I don't want you to die."

 "I know it to be true."